Imperial Household Agency criticized for poor handling of Princess Mako tabloid attacks

 During a news conference last year, the princess’s father, Crown Prince Akishino, spoke of the couple’s marriage plan.
 According to Mori, the crown prince sent conflicting messages, which gave many in the country the impression that the boyfriend did not fit into the royal family.

-“The father said he approved the marriage,” said Mori, “But it was unnecessary — and conflicting — for him to say that the two would not hold an official Nosai-no-gi betrothal ceremony… I think that was the biggest mistake.”
+“The father said he approved of the marriage," said Mori, "But it was unnecessary — and conflicting — for him to say that the two would not hold an official Nosai no Gi betrothal ceremony… I think that was the biggest mistake.”

 The Imperial Household Agency currently has no advisory body that could instruct it on how to respond to public distrust, Mori noted.